GLONET: Mercator's end-to-end neural Global Ocean forecasting system: Results

 \subsubsection{Derived quantities}

-In this part two essential physical properties are derived; geostrophic currents \cite{rhines1979geostrophic} and mixed layer depth (MLD) \cite{de2004mixed} from the forecasted variables to assess the physical consistency, dynamic accuracy, and potential artifacts in the models outputs.
+In this part, two essential physical properties are derived: geostrophic currents \cite{rhines1979geostrophic} and mixed layer depth (MLD) \cite{de2004mixed} from the forecasted variables to assess the physical consistency, dynamic accuracy, and potential artifacts in the models' outputs.
+The evaluation of these derived quantities is reported in terms of the Root Mean Square Error (RMSE) to quantify the discrepancy between the reference and model-predicted values.
+This allows for an objective comparison of the models' ability to replicate these key physical features, ensuring their dynamical accuracy and overall consistency with observed ocean behaviors.

-\paragraph{Geostrophic currents} are derived from forecasted SSH under the geostrophic approximation:
+\paragraph{Geostrophic currents} provide a diagnostic of large-scale ocean circulation.
+Accurate prediction of these currents is critical for understanding ocean transport and dynamics.
+They are derived from forecasted SSH under the geostrophic approximation:

 where $g$ is the acceleration of gravity, $f$ presents the Coriolis coefficient, and $\eta(\phi, \lambda, t)$ is the sea surface height (SSH), which serves as a noncanonical Hamiltonian for surface velocity. $\perp$ stands for a $90^{\circ}$ anticlockwise rotation of the gradient vector, producing a perpendicular flow direction as dictated by geostrophic balance.